zopefoundation/ZODB/src/ZODB/scripts/README.txt

 This directory contains a collection of utilities for managing ZODB databases.
 Some are more useful than others.
-If you install ZODB using distutils ("python setup.py install"), fsdump.py, fstest.py, repozo.py, and zeopack.py will be installed in /usr/local/bin.
+If you install ZODB using distutils ("python setup.py install"), a few of these will be installed.

 Unless otherwise noted, these scripts are invoked with the name of the Data.fs file as their only argument.
 Example: checkbtrees.py data.fs.